 The earliest surviving theatrical film shot in the Presidio, this 1915 two-reeler (approx. 20 minutes) was long believed lost.
 It was recently rediscovered and given a meticulous restoration by the San Francisco Silent Film Festival, including a recreation of the film’s original color tinting.
-Emphasizing themes of female independence and the esteem due to the men serving in the armed forces, the plot involves a strong-willed young woman (Agnes Vernon) who defies her father in order to marry a soldier (Hobart Henly) instead of the well-to-do suitor preferred by her parents.
+Emphasizing themes of female independence and the esteem due to the men serving in the armed forces, the plot involves a strong-willed young woman (Agnes Vernon) who defies her father in order to marry a soldier (Hobart Henly) instead of the well-to-do suitor preferred by her father.

-The evening’s program includes an introduction to the Presidio’s rich early film history and background on the film’s restoration.
+The evening’s program also includes an introduction to the Presidio’s rich early film history and background on the film’s restoration.

-Presented in association with the San Francisco Silent Film Festival and the
+San Francisco Silent Film Festival and the